Baldur’s Gate 3 Barbarian Wild Magic Build And Subclass Guide

 Best Feats for Barbarian Wild Magic Build in Baldur’s Gate 3

-Since Barbarians can use spells while enraged, some actions and features unlock that cover the loss of spells.
+Since Barbarians can’t use spells while enraged, some actions and features unlock that cover the loss of spells.
 Below are the actions and the features that will unlock at a certain level and what it does.

-Level 6: In Level 6, a few actions are unlocked for the Wild Magic sub-class, which are Bolstering Magic: Boon, Bolstering Magic: level 1 spell slot, and Bolstering Magic: level 2 spell slot.
+Level 6: At Level 6, a few actions are unlocked for the Wild Magic sub-class, which are Bolstering Magic: Boon, Bolstering Magic: level 1 spell slot, and Bolstering Magic: level 2 spell slot.
 An additional 1d4 bonus to attack rolls and ability checks will be given to you or an ally with Bolstering Magic: Boon.
 You or a party member can regain a spell slot using the remaining actions.

 Level 9: An action (Bolstering Magic: level 3 spell slot) unlocks, which allows you or an ally to regain the level 3 spell slot.

-Level 10: In level 10, a new feature (Unstable Backlash) unlocks where if you are in Rage, and you miss a saving throw or take damage, a new Wild Magic releases, which replaces the current one.
+Level 10: At level 10, a new feature (Unstable Backlash) unlocks where if you are in Rage, and you miss a saving throw or take damage, a new Wild Magic releases, which replaces the current one.

 Best armor and weapons